gregalletti/CTF_writeups/trainings/overthewire/README.md

 DXjZPULLxYr17uwoI01bNLQbtFemEgo7
 ```
 ## Level 6 → 7
+> The password for the next level is stored somewhere on the server and has all of the following properties:
+>
+>    owned by user bandit7
+>    owned by group bandit6
+>    33 bytes in size
 ```shell
 bandit6@bandit:~$ cd /
 bandit6@bandit:/$ find . -size 33c -group bandit6 -user bandit7 | grep bandit7